Azure/ResourceModules/docs/wiki/The CI environment - Token replacement.md

 # Description

-Tokens allow you to test deploying modules in your own environment (i.e. using tokens for your naming conventions), or apply other customizations to your resources (i.e. injecting a subscription ID inside a Resource ID string).
+Tokens allow you to test deploying modules in your own environment (i.e., using tokens for your naming conventions), or apply other customizations to your resources (i.e., injecting a subscription ID inside a Resource ID string).

-The [module pipelines](./The%20CI%20environment%20-%20Pipeline%20design#module-pipelines) leverage a token replacement function that enables parameter files to contain tokens (i.e. `<<subscriptionId>>`, `<<tenantId>>`) instead of using static values.
+The [module pipelines](./The%20CI%20environment%20-%20Pipeline%20design#module-pipelines) leverage a token replacement function that enables parameter files to contain tokens (i.e., `<<subscriptionId>>`, `<<tenantId>>`) instead of using static values.
 This helps with the following:

 - Allows the repository to be portable without having static values from where it was cloned.
 - Enables dynamic updates of the tokens from single locations without having to modify all files.